ASCOMInitiative/AlpacaRazorDriverDemo/README.md

 ## Getting Started

+You can find a PDF with more detailed instructions on the ASCOM Website: https://download.ascom-standards.org/docs/CSharpAlpacaTemplate.pdf.

 Fill out the constants in program.cs with your details and default ports.

 Add driver code to the Drivers folder.